prahladyeri/hotspotd/README.md

 #Notes
 * Replace `sudo` with `su` or `su -c` if you manage superuser access in that manner.
 * PyPI home page could be found at https://pypi.python.org/pypi/hotspotd.
-* I might add GUI support using maybe QT or GTK+ depending on where this goes.
+* I need someone to test this daemon across various linux distros.
+If you are interested in testing of open-source products, please contact me.